santiagorodcuev/6286569-sands-python/.ipynb_checkpoints/readme-checkpoint.md

 It is designed for a **mid-term evaluation** in a Signals and Systems course.

 The code includes:
-- Functions to generate signals (sine)
+- Functions to generate signals (sine, unit step)
+- Functions to modify signals (time shift, time scaling)
 - Example script to plot and save results

 ## Project structure